Dr Linn Eleanor Zhang

 Lecturer in International Management

-Linn's teaching and research interests cover a wide range of topics in cross-cultural management, such as international human resource management, multiculturalism, transnationalism, language in international business, global leadership and workplace diversity, social, cultural and organisational identity and qualitative research method.
+Her teaching and research interests cover a wide range of topics in cross-cultural management, such as multiculturalism, language in international business, global leadership, workplace diversity and qualitative research method.

-Linn graduated from Department of Management and Organisation at Hanken School of Economics in Helsinki Finland.
-Her PhD examines the diversity and dynamics of expatriation in the context of cross-cultural adjustment and acculturation.
+Linn graduated from the Department of Management and Organisation at Hanken School of Economics in Helsinki, Finland.
+Her PhD examined the diversity and dynamics of expatriation in the context of cross-cultural adjustment and acculturation.
 She is a member of the Higher Education Academy in the UK.
-Before joining Loughborough London, Linn has taught a wide range of Management subjects such as Strategic Management, Economic and Social Foundations for Sustainable Organisations, International HRM at Royal Holloway, University of London and King’s College London.
+Before joining Loughborough University London, Linn has taught a wide range of Management subjects such as Strategic Management, Economic and Social Foundations for Sustainable Organisations, International HRM at Royal Holloway, University of London and King’s College London.